The Best Web Hosting Providers For Your Needs — SitePoint

 Linode

 Linode was founded in 2003 in Philadelphia, USA.
 It’s one of the older players in the unmanaged VPS market.
-It has ten data centers available — in the US, Canada, UK, Germany, India, Singapore and Japan.
+It has 11 data centers available — in the US, Canada, UK, Australia, Germany, India, Singapore and Japan.

 As a rare thing in this category, Linode also offers managed services, from server tunings, to migrations, software deployments, and system administration — at a premium, of course.
+It offers block storage for network-connected storage needs, S3-compatible Object Storage for unstructured data and static site hosting, and a managed Kubernetes service.

 Its plans used to start at $20 per month, but with stiff competition from DigitalOcean and other competitors, Linode’s plans now start at a competitively priced $5 per month, just like DigitalOcean.

 Linode keeps things a bit simpler than DigitalOcean — but it does offer a number of interesting add-ons.
-Its Longview server monitoring solution is one of the more interesting ones, as well as its dedicated GPU instances.
+Like many providers, this includes a range of One-Click installs, from apps like WordPress, Minecraft, and cPanel to tech stacks, such as LAMP, LEMP, or MEAN.
+Its Longview server monitoring solution is one of the more interesting add-ons, as well as its dedicated GPU instances.

 Vultr